ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Phase 2 Warp for P2 in Diablon Boss
 * Checkpoint Bonus (Rings, Bubble, Lives) are always 10 rings if P2 activates checkpoint
 * Worm Enemies and AlienShips will only target P1
-* Heavy Dog / Blue Falcon do not damage P2
-* Bosses (with the exception of Sonic & Diablon) only react to P1

 ## Done so far:
 * Level chunks load/unload based on both players